leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 - Adds endpoint metadata to apply caching to the appropriate CQRS endpoints

 !!! warning "Cache Policies Required"
-    **Important:** Queries and operations are **only cached** if they have a corresponding cache policy class that implements `ICQRSOutputCachePolicy<T>` for their respecting type `T`.
+    **Important:** Queries and operations are **cached only if** they have a corresponding cache policy class that implements `ICQRSOutputCachePolicy<T>` for their respective type `T`.
     The `AddCQRSOutputCache` method scans the provided assemblies for policy implementations.
     Without a policy, a query/operation will execute normally even if `.CacheOutput()` is in the pipeline.

 ### Enabling in the CQRS Pipeline